pomas/vault/README.md

 **Persistence**

 Journal and audit data are stored as files with fixed pattern on provided mounted volume, no dependency on database or need for data migration, every disk operation is done in constant asymptotic time with fixed operations.
 No performance degradation with account history or number of accounts.
-Number of data and speed speed linearly corelates with quality of disk raid.
+Number of data and speed linearly corelates with quality of disk raid.

 **Integrity**